elego/purchase_subscription/purchase_subscription/doc/index.rst

 Purchase subscription
 =====================

-This project is a module for Odoo 10.0 (enterprise version)
+This project is a module for Odoo 10.0

 Description
 -----------